 Grants come in a variety of shapes and sizes and sometimes you will find an opportunity or a prospective organization that aligns exactly with your project.
 Other times, the prospect research process can spark ideas you had never considered that can guide your work in a new direction.
 You can divide your funding search into two categories:

-- grants from external organizations such as federal agencies, private foundations, or corporations.
+- grants from external organizations such as federal agencies, private foundations, or corporations and

 Williams College offers a limited number of small fellowships and grants that are administered through the Dean of Faculty’s Office and are available to Williams faculty only.
 The Dean of Faculty’s Office has compiled a “Year at a Glance” calendar, which conveniently situates important fellowship due dates in the context of the academic year schedule.
 If you have questions about internal opportunities, please contact Assistant Dean of the Faculty Megan Konieczny.

 NEH Summer Stipends (Note: The college can nominate TWO candidates.
 Apply through the Dean of the Faculty’s Office.)